|Nutrition Facts (per serving)|

 If you make meatloaf frequently, you might want to buy a specialty loaf pan with a metal rack insert.
 The rack keeps the meatloaf out of its fatty drippings as it cooks.

-4 tablespoons ketchup or barbecue sauce, for topping
+4 tablespoons ketchup, or barbecue sauce, for topping, optional

-In a large bowl, combine the two kinds of ground meat with the chopped onion, egg, applesauce, breadcrumbs, 3 tablespoons of ketchup, salt, and pepper; mix thoroughly with your hands.
+In a large bowl, combine the 2 kinds of ground meat with the chopped onion, egg, applesauce, breadcrumbs, 3 tablespoons of ketchup, salt, and pepper; mix thoroughly with your hands.

 - For a tangy topping, combine 3 tablespoons of ketchup with 3 tablespoons of honey, 1 1/2 tablespoons of Dijon mustard, and about 1/2 teaspoon of Worcestershire sauce.
 Blend well and spread the mixture over the meatloaf about 10 to 15 minutes before it comes out of the oven.

-- Meatloaf freezes beautifully!
+- Meatloaf freezes beautifully.
 Make two loaves and freeze one (unbaked) for another day.
 If you are making a meatloaf for the freezer, line the loaf pan with foil so the meatloaf can be easily removed.
 Freeze it in the pan.
 Grasp the foil and lift the frozen meatloaf from the pan.
 Wrap the meatloaf tightly in foil and put it into a food storage bag to prevent freezer burn.
-Label the loaf with name and date and freeze for up to 6 months.
-To cook the meatloaf, unwrap it a day in advance and lower it back into a loaf pan -- it should fit perfectly.
+Label the loaf with name and date and freeze for up to six months.
+To cook the meatloaf, unwrap it a day in advance and lower it back into a loaf pan—it should fit perfectly.
 Cover the pan and defrost the loaf in the refrigerator overnight.
 Bake it in a preheated 350 F oven as directed.